aergoio/guide/source/smart-contracts/lua/guide.md

 You can define a state map with the syntax `var_name = state.map()`

+State maps can be indexed with either `string` or `integer`.
+Once a map is accessed with one of these types it can only be used with the same type.

-It can be indexed only with `string` but the value of a map element can be of any type.
+The value of a map element can be of any type.

 The index operator is used for inserting, updating and reading elements.

 You can delete an element of a map by using the `delete` method, with the syntax `var_name:delete(key)`

 There is no way to iterate over a `state.map`.
 If you need iteration, store a Lua table inside of a `state.value` or keep a list of the keys.
+The reason is because the keys are hashed and only the hashes are stored on chain, not the keys.

 Example usage: